LeoSvalov/Fall2020_ML/README.md

-# Introduction to Machine Learning course, Fall 2020, Innopolis University
+## Introduction to Machine Learning course, Fall 2020, Innopolis University
-The studied materials during the course
+The studied materials during the course.